The soap making process is artisanal. Both the ‘cold process’ and ‘hot process’ are used in the making of La Beer Epoque soaps.

 Cold process soap (CP soaps)

-A soap making process in which lye is added to fats and oils to initiate the saponification process.
+CP (English acronym) or SAF (French acronym) is a soap making process in which the raw ingredients are mixed to start the saponification process.
 No external heating is required and the process has practically zero carbon emission.
 Saponification is competed through the curing (drying) process.
-LBE’s Essentials E, Sudoras and Fruitas are cold process soaps.
+Our Essentials E, Sudoras and Fruitas are cold process soaps.

 Hot process soap (HP soaps)